 - Preheat oven to 275˚F.

 - Place a wire rack in a rimmed baking sheet and set aside.

 - In a large skillet, heat olive oil just to smoking point.
 Remove skillet from heat.

 - Add steak to skillet.
 Wait a moment.

 - Return skillet to heat.
 Searing 90 seconds on each side or until brown crust forms.

-- Bake for 18 – 30 minutes depending upon desired doneness.
+- Transfer steaks on wire rack set over the baking sheet to the oven.
+Bake for 18 – 30 minutes depending upon desired doneness.
 Check with instant-read thermometer.